 Asthma Exacerbation and Modulation of Innate Immunity by Nanoparticles

 Toxic engineered nanoparticles will likely pose the greatest threat to susceptible individuals with pre-existing respiratory disease.
 Efforts are aimed at determining how certain nanoparticles exacerbate allergen-induced allergic airway disease.
 Studies on the interplay between allergens (e.g., house dust mite) and nanoparticles will lead to a better understanding of the human health risks to nanoparticles in individuals with asthma.
-For example, as shown in the illustration to the left, some nanoparticles activate members of the STAT family of transcription factors, which mediate the survival or programmed cell death (apoptosis) of lung myofibroblasts, which contribute to airway fibrosis during chronic asthma.
+For example, as shown in the illustration below, multi-walled carbon nanotubes (MWCNT) interact with house dust mite (HDM) allergens to facilitate interaction with cell-surface receptors such as TLR4 and PAR2 to activate members of the STAT family of transcription factors.
+This hypothetical mechanisms is proposed to mediate the enhanced immune responses of macrophages and epithelial cells, which contribute to the exacerbation of allergic asthma by nanoparticles.

 Nanoparticles and Pleural Diseases